Infected Gum Pocket: Causes & Treatment

 • Vitamin C deficiency

-• Certain medications, which cause dry mouth.
+• Certain medications can cause dry mouth.

-The Depth & Severity of Gum Pockets
+The Depth & Severity of Infected Gum Pockets

 In a healthy mouth, the gums fit snugly against the teeth, and there are no spaces between them.
-The gum pocket process begins with gingivitis and becomes deep and infected if left untreated.
-The greater the gum infection, the greater the depth of the pocket.
-Some pockets are shallow and barely noticeable, while others can be deep and cause discomfort and pain.
+The gum pocket process begins with periodontitis, an advanced form of gum disease, and becomes deep and infected if left untreated.

-The severity of a gum pocket is determined by its depth, which is measured in millimeters (mm).
-The dentist uses a periodontal probe to measure the depth of the pocket.
+The severity of a gum pocket is determined by periodontal examination, which involves the measuring of the infected pocket depth in millimeters (mm).
+The dental professional uses a periodontal probe to measure the gum pocket depth.

-• Healthy pocket: 3mm or less in-depth
+• Healthy pocket: The healthy sulcus is 3mm or less in-depth

 Severity and depth of gum pocekts